IBM/watson-waste-sorter/README.md

 cf create-service watson_vision_combined free visual-recognition-wws
 ```

+Then, either use the Visual Recognition [Web UI](#create-custom-model-via-web-ui) or [Command Line](#create-custom-model-via-command-line) to create your custom model.

 ### Create custom model via Web UI

 After you provision the Visual Recognition service, create a new credential under the `Service credentials` tab on the left side of the Web UI.
 Now, you should see the `api_key` for the service.
 Use it to access the [Visual Recognition Tool](https://watson-visual-recognition.ng.bluemix.net/) Web UI and create your own custom visual recognition model.